Nagrakata: Area overview

 Gorumara National Park has overtaken Jaldapara National Park in footfall.
 The Malbazar subdivision is presented in the map alongside.
 It is a predominantly rural area, with 88.62% of the population living in rural areas and 11.32% living in urban areas.
 Tea gardens in the Dooars and Terai regions produce 226 million kg of India's total tea crop.
 Some tea gardens were identified in the 2011 census as census towns or villages.

 Civic administration

-The Nagrakata police has jurisdiction over a part of the community development block, and the village serves as the headquarters of the Nagrakata community development block.
+The Nagrakata police station has jurisdiction over a part of the community development block, and the village serves as the headquarters of the Nagrakata community development block.

 Demographics

 According to the 2011 Census of India, Nagrakata had a total population of 150000.
 There were 70500 (50%) males and 70500 (50%) females.
 There were 9000 persons in the age range of 0 to 6 years.
-The total number of literate people in Nagrakata was 70500 (50 % of the population over 6 years).
+The total number of literate people in Nagrakata was 70500 (50% of the population over 6 years).